-Apparently i'm an oddball because my music files usually contain only the artist, title and genre tags (and i only use 3 or 4 of the latter), along with the other required stuff.
+Apparently i'm an oddball because my music files usually contain only the artist, title and genre tags (and i only use 3 or 4 of the latter), along with some ReplayGain information.
 I'm not interested in embedding lyrics, images or whatever else people are sticking in their music these days.
 I like to aim for minimal, compact, error-free files that meet my medium-high quality standard and that's why we're here.
 If you're an audiophile geek with multiple ex-wives who spends weeks deciding which DAC will provide the truest sound, this might not be for you, but if you just like to listen to good sounding music while you prune your hedges, read on.

 Enter Muzik Faktry, a Bash shell script which is essentially a wrapper that handles various 3rd party tools and does so without relying on stuff i don't like relying on, such as Java, Wine, Mono or Electron.

-Muzik Faktry was originally named MP3 Factory because i had originally been focused largely on producing high quality MP3s until i learned more about what a scrambled mess the MP3 format is.
-As a result i began to focus on the lossless FLAC format which is far superior.
+Muzik Faktry was formerly named MP3 Factory because i had originally been focused largely on producing high quality MP3s until i learned more about what a scrambled mess the MP3 format is.
+As a result i shifted my focus focus on the lossless formats which is far superior and much easier to work with.
 All of the tasks that Muzik Faktry performs are thus lossless, meaning there is no reduction in audio quality.

 Muzik Faktry is intended primarily for transcoding (converting) uncompressed tracks or albums to the FLAC format and/or performing various operations on them before adding them to your collection, including comprehensive integrity checking.
-So comprehensive in fact, that when i first ran my music collection through it, the bloody thing flagged every single file as 'junk'!
+So comprehensive in fact, that when i first ran my MP3 music collection through it before i moved to lossless, the bloody thing flagged every single file as "JUNK"!

 The script may not be a complete solution for processing your music since it offers only rudimentary tagging functions, nor is it a complete replacement for comprehensive audio analysis tools, however it has served my needs quite well without having to employ any additional tools.